jeolpyeoni/StyleCineGAN/README.md

 python main.py --img_path ./samples/0002268 --save_dir ./results
 ```

-To test the code with your own data, please place the data as below:
+To test the method with your own data, please place the data as below:
 ```
 $IMG_PATH$
     └── $FILE_NAME$